avaya-dux/neo-css-library-clean/docs/pull_request_template.md

 [Link to updated components in Deploy Preview](UPDATEMEWITHALINK)

 **Before tagging the team for a review, I have done the following:**

 - [ ] updated the changelog file if any SCSS files have been updated
+- [ ] ensured I have added the correct label to the PR if necessary
 - [ ] reviewed my code changes
 - [ ] ensured that all tests pass
 - [ ] updated the link at the top of this PR (or remove it if not applicable)